-Hibiscus cannabinus is an annual or biennial herbaceous plant (rarely a short-lived perennial) up to 11.5 feet (3.5 m) tall, with a woody base.
-The stems are often but not always branched and up to 0.4 inches (2 cm) in diameter.
-The leaves are variable in shape and up to 6 inches (15 cm) long.
-The leaves near the base of the stems are deeply lobed with 3-7 lobes, while leaves near the top of the stem are shallowly lobed or unlobed lanceolate.
-The flowers are white, yellow with dark purple center or purple and up to 6 inches (15 cm) diameter.
-The fruit is a capsule up to 0.4 inch (2 cm) in diameter, containing several seeds.
+Hibiscus cannabinus is an annual or biennial (rarely a short-lived perennial) herbaceous plant with a woody base.
+It grows up to 11.5 feet (3.5 m) tall.
+Stems are often, but not always, branched and up to 0.4 inches (2 cm) in diameter.
+Leaves are variable in shape and up to 6 inches (15 cm) long.
+The leaves near the base of the stems are deeply lobed with 3 to 7 lobes, while leaves near the top are shallowly lobed or unlobed lanceolate.
+Flowers are white or yellow with a dark purple center, or purple, and up to 6 inches (15 cm) in diameter.
+Fruits are capsules up to 0.4 inches (2 cm) in diameter, containing several seeds.

 USDA hardiness zone 6a to 11b: from −10 °F (−23.3 °C to 50 °F (+10 °C).

 Hibiscus should be moved outside in the summer, then back inside during the winter.
 Tips for a successful transition include: Trim the plant hard before moving it inside for the winter.
 It will go into near dormancy until late winter; After you trim it, but before you bring it in, treat it thoroughly for insects.
 Neem oil and liquid detergent work well, or use a hose to blast off insects; Once inside, don't overwater, but provide as much humidity as possible, including daily mistings.
 Don't expose to blowing air from vents; When the weather warms above 50ºF (10ºC) at night, move it back outside and acclimate slowly.